EPCCed/archer-gpu-course/applications-two-day/section-2.01/README.md

 ![Schematic of host/device memories](../images/ks-schematic-memory-transfer.svg)

+We need to take appropriate action in our code.

 ## What to include and what not to include

 A standard C/C++ source file may include